Complete Guide to the Hong Kong Trail: Sections, Distance & Itinerary

 Hong Kong Trail Sign

-What's the fuss about the 50-km Hong Kong Trail?
+What is the Hong Kong Trail?

-Hong Kong Trail Hiking Sections:
+Hong Kong Trail Hiking Sections

 Section NumberRouteDistance Post NumbersActual Time Taken